hyf0/ecma_regex/README.md

 # ecma_regex

-Use JavaScript `RegExp` in Rust right now!
+Reliable JavaScript `RegExp` in Rust.

+- Drive by QuickJS under the hood.
+- Passes nearly 100% of the ECMAScript Test Suite tests

 Build on top of [libregexp-sys](https://github.com/hyf0/libregexp-sys).